rahul-arasikere/ec535_project/README.md

 - 2 BeagleBone Blacks
 - TouchScreen and Cape for BeagleBone
 - Ethernet Cables along with Router or Managed Switch
-- 6 Wheeled Robot Drive Train controlled by PWM.
+- 2 Channel PWM Controlled Robot Drivetrain

 ## Instructions for compiling software